Best Dell laptops 2024: top Dell options from premium to budget

 -

 Alienware laptops don't come cheap, but this high-end gaming laptop is one of the best you can buy.
-Specs vary but the most premium comes With a top tier 13th gen Intel i9 processor, and a stunning RTX 4090 GPU with 16GB of RAM, you'll be able to handle pretty much anything with ray tracing at the highest possible settings.
+Specs vary but the most premium comes with a top-tier Intel Core Ultra 7 processor, and a stunning RTX 4090 GPU with 16GB of RAM, you'll be able to handle pretty much anything with ray tracing at the highest possible settings.

 The main downside here is the battery: all that power needs a lot of power, so you're looking at about an hour of gaming and four and a half hours of general office apps.
-That's the trade-off you have to make for all of that performance and, provided you stay plugged in, it's the way to go.
+You'll also hear a lot of fan noise while gaming, which means a gaming headset is a must-have.
+These are the trade-offs you have to make for all of that performance and, provided you stay plugged in, it's the way to go.

 Best 2 in 1